Becksteinlab/imdclient/docs/source/protocol_v3.rst

-Sent from the receiver to the simulation engine any time after the `Session info`_ has been sent to request that the simulation engine blocks execution until a `Resume`_ packet is sent.
+Sent from the receiver to the simulation engine any time after the `Session info`_ has been sent to request that the simulation engine pauses execution of the simulation until a `Resume`_ packet is sent.
 Unlike in IMDv2, pause is idempotent, meaning sending a pause packet multiple times in a row will not toggle the state of the simulation.
 Instead, subsequent pause packets sent after the first one will have no effect.